-Section 408(b)(2)(C) of the FFDCA requires EPA to retain an additional tenfold margin of safety in the case of threshold effects to ensure that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to the pesticide chemical residue.
-As noted in Unit IV.B., there is no indication of threshold effects being caused by potassium acetate.
-Due to the lack of any toxicological endpoints of concern, EPA conducted a qualitative assessment of potassium acetate, which does not use safety factors for assessing risk, and no additional safety factor is needed for assessing risk to infants and children.
+Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database unless EPA concludes that a different margin of safety will be safe for infants and children.
+Based on the low toxicity of zinc stearate in the available studies, EPA has concluded that there are no toxicological endpoints of concern for the U.S. population, including infants and children, and therefore conducted a qualitative assessment of zinc stearate.
+As part of its qualitative assessment, the Agency did not use safety factors for assessing risk, and no additional safety factor is needed for assessing risk to infants and children.